Two-Channel Filter Banks on Joint Time-Vertex Graphs with Oversampled Graph Laplacian Matrix: Experiments and Results

 The numerical results are summarized in Table \ref{tab2} and Table \ref{tab3}, corresponding to the Yale Coat of Arms and the Minnesota Road Network, respectively.
 As shown, the oversampled method consistently achieves the highest SNR across all noise levels, demonstrating superior robustness and fidelity.
 This improvement stems from the redundancy introduced by oversampling, which enhances the separation between signal and noise in the joint time-vertex domain.
 The critically-sampled method performs slightly worse but still outperforms the graph-QMF and graphBior approaches.

-To provide further insights, Fig.~\ref{fig06} and Fig.~\ref{fig07} present qualitative comparisons of denoising results for the Yale Coat of Arms and the Minnesota Road Network under Gaussian noise with $\sigma=1/2$, respectively.
-Overall, the oversampled filter bank exhibits clear advantages in joint time-vertex signal denoising, highlighting its potential in complex signal processing scenarios.
+To provide further insights, Fig.~\ref{fig06} and Fig.~\ref{fig07} present qualitative comparisons of the denoising results for the Yale Coat of Arms and the Minnesota Road Network under Gaussian noise with $\sigma = 1/2$, respectively.

+Fig.~\ref{fig08} further reports the quantitative comparison of the denoising performance in terms of MSE for (a) the Yale Coat of Arms and (b) the Minnesota Road Network under Gaussian noise with $\sigma = 1$.
+The results are evaluated over a range of threshold values defined as $\mathrm{threshold} = \kappa \sigma$, where $\kappa$ denotes the scaling coefficient.
+It can be observed that, when the threshold parameter is properly tuned, the proposed oversampled scheme consistently achieves the lowest reconstruction error among the compared methods.
+Overall, the oversampled filter bank exhibits clear advantages in joint time-vertex signal denoising, highlighting its strong potential for complex and large-scale signal processing applications.